Francesco Alfieri: The Art of Excellent Swordplay

-The treatise contains illustrations with detailed explanations and demonstrations of combat positions and how attacks are struck, attack and defense are carried out.
+The treatise contains illustrations with detailed explanations and demonstrations of combat positions and how attacks are struck, and how attack and defense are carried out.

 Features and distinctive features in Italian fencing

 Alfieri's treatise "The art of excellent possession of the sword" laid the foundation of Italian fencing.
 In his work, he draws attention to such features and distinctive features in Italian fencing: